pauraurell/Cutscene-Manager/README.md

 ## Further improvements

 This is just a base of code and a lot of improvements could be made.
 For example you could add a audio atributte in the xml or a wait time attribute to let a object stay in a position while the rest of the cutscene is playing.
-The black bars effect could be improved a little bit by doing the fade in/out smoother.
+The black bars effect could be improved a little bit by doing the fade in/out smoother and maybe create a function to do just camera cutscenes (travellings and camera movements that doesn't involve the player or any character)

 ## Exercice Solution